maminyazdi/DA4RDM_Vis_ProcessBased/README.md

 # DA4RDM_Vis_Processbased

 ## Description
-The DA4RDM_Vis_Processbased is a python based package that can be used to evaluate fitness scores based on process mining alignment algorithm applied on different RDLC phase models.
-The package provides a vizualizations of the evaluated scores for the different RDLC phases as obtained for a given Project Id and other related arguments such as start and end timestamps.
+The DA4RDM_Vis_Processbased is a python based package that can be used to evaluate fitness scores for the RDLC phases namely Planning, Production, Analysis, Archival, Access and Reuse for a reference projectid.
+The fitness scores are evaluated by generating a meaningful log based on the records associated with the reference projectid, converting them into a format accepted by the pm4py process mining algorithm and then evaluating alighment based fitness values by replaying the log on models defined for each RDLC phase separately.
+The package finally provides a vizualizations of the evaluated fitness scores.

 ## Installation